maxpou/maxpou.fr/content/posts/2020/2020-09-13-portfolio-junior-dev/index.md

 ### And also...

-* Manage your todo list with tickets/issues (please do NOT use Jira).
+* Manage your todo list with tickets/issues.
 If you have a few tickets, you can group them into different categories: "bug", "enhancement"...
 If people spot a bug or have a feature request, they will probably open an "issue" on your repository!
 Also, one small tip: fix all bugs before starting any new feature!
 * [Write tests](/10-tips-write-better-tests)!
-Lot of recruiters like to see tests when they review code.
+Lot of dev recruiters like to see tests when they review code.
 The project you're working on can be a good opportunity to write some!
 * Add **continuous integration (CI)**.
 Every time you add code a robot will check if tests are passing and if you don't have dead code/oversights/...
 You can use tools like TravisCI, GitHub Actions...
 * Automate the deployment.
 Many tools allow you to deploy your app on the web once you `git push` to the `master` branch.
 You can check Netlify, GitLab Pages, GitHub Pages, Vercel...
 * Make your app [accessible (a11y)](https://developers.google.com/web/fundamentals/accessibility), so people with disabilities can use your app.